vinhtq115/Viettelpost-python-tracker/README.md

 # Viettelpost-track-order-python

-Get tracking information of a Viettelpost.
+Get tracking information from Viettelpost.
+For those with poor internet connection that cannot completely load Viettelpost's site.

 ## Requirements
 * `opencv-python`